 II Data preparation

-When conducting analysis over a complex dataset, where the subjects are in fact two or more paired individuals or a combination of their measures that require preprocessing, the dataset has to be organized in order to enable same preprocessing scripts to be run for each pair representing the individual subject of the analysis.
-Usually that simply means that the files containing the data need to be named appropriately, by containing a number corresponding to the ordered sequence of numbers representing the set of subjects.
-When the data to be processed is a time series, very often the exact absolute time is important, especially when comparing measurements of the same characteristic, but from different monitors.
-For that purpose measurements usually include corresponding timestamps of the absolute time and can therefore be aligned accordingly.
+When conducting analyses based on a complex dataset, where the subjects are in fact two or more paired individuals or a combination of their measures that require preprocessing, the dataset has to be organized in order to enable the same preprocessing scripts to be applied on the dataset.
+Usually that means that the data files eed to be named appropriately, e.g. by including a number corresponding to the ordered sequence of numbers representing the set of participants.
+When the data to be processed is a time series, very often the exact absolute time is important, especially when comparing measurements of the same characteristic, but from different monitors in the same participant.
+For that purpose data preparation usually include corresponding timestamps of the absolute time in order for data from several sources to be aligned accordingly.

 I Data organization

-The projects tri-axial accelerometer data is stored in comma separated files as well as binary files, where both types have been named semi-automatically by the accelerometer data acquisition software and the person conducting the experiment, who gave mother-infant pairs their unique id, which had three different endings corresponding to the three accelerometer monitors, the mothers wrist monitor, infants torso monitor and infants ankle monitor.
+The projects tri-axial accelerometer data are stored in comma separated files as well as binary files, where both file types have been named semi-automatically by the accelerometer data acquisition software and the person conducting the experiment.
+Each mother-infant pair was given a unique id withthree different endings corresponding to the three accelerometer monitors worn: the mother’s wrist monitor, and the infant’s torso and ankle monitor.
 As the file names did not contain any identifier regarding the type of data and could not be ordered to represent the sequence of subjects, symbolic links were created with the help of a list provided by the person conducting the experiment, which contained the full file names with the corresponding label of the data they contain.
-Mother-infant pairs who had missing one or both infants measurements were excluded from the further analysis.
-This resulted in 28 mother-infant pairs and 2 infants only, whose corresponding files, containing the three or two measurements, were named n_infant_torso, n_infant_ankle and n_mother, where n...1:30.
+Mother-infant pairs who had one or both infants measurements missing were excluded from the analysis.
+This resulted in 28 mother-infant pairs and 2 infants for which maternal data was missing whose corresponding files, containing the three or two measurements, were named n_infant_torso, n_infant_ankle and n_mother, where n...1:30.

 II Timestamp alignment

-The accelerometers were attached upon a visit at a clinic.
-Besides a few exceptions, accelerometers were set to start recording before being attached and were attached to the mothers wrist, infants torso and infants ankle one after the other.
+The accelerometers were attached upon a visit to theresearch clinic.
+With few exceptions, accelerometers were set to start recording before being attached and were attached to the mothers wrist, infants torso and infants ankle one after the other.
 This resulted in different start timestamps.
-In order to ensure proper analysis, the measurements needed to be aligned so that for each mother-infant pair, all three measurements had the same start timestamp.
-The alignment was done in a Python script that loaded and read all three files belonging to the measurements of each mother-infant pair, processed the data and saved the results.
+In order to ensure proper analysis of the data, the measurements needed to be aligned so that for each mother-infant pair, all three measurements had the same start timestamp.
+The alignment was done with a Python script that loaded and read all three files belonging to the measurements of each mother-infant pair, processed the data and saved the results.
 Files were loaded using the module pandas.
 The timestamps of the accelerometer were in the YYYY-MM-DD HH:MM:SS:ffff format and were parsed with the module dateutil which enables the resulting parsed timestamps to be simply compared with each other.
 The latest start timestamp was determined and converted back into the appropriate format with strftime from the os module.
 This timestamp was then located in the rest of the measurements which were truncated up to that index.
 The resulting three measurements were aligned according to the absolute timestamp and were saved, again using the module pandas.

 III Data preprocessing